A Triplet Resonance in Superconducting FeSe0.4Te0.6

-To clearly extract the magnetic signal, especially at higher energies, we measured a background spectrum at a wave vector transfer {\bf Q}=(0.68,0.18,0) where magnetic scattering is negligible\cite{bao09a}.
-The background subtracted data were normalized to represent a differential scattering cross section by comparing to energy integrated acoustic phonon data and are shown in Fig.~2.
-The integrated magnetic scattering intensity is conserved to within error, consistent with an accurate measurement of field effects from a relatively weak perturbation at low temperatures.
-A spectrum that is symmetric about the central peak and consists of three lorentzians was fitted to the data and is shown as solid lined in Fig.~2.
-The zero field peak is considerably broader than the three high field peaks.
-This suggests the zero field resonance encompasses overlapping anisotropy shifted components that resolve in a field.
+To clearly extract the magnetic signal, especially at higher energies, we measured a background spectrum at a wave vector transfer {\bf Q}=(0.68,0.18,0) where magnetic scattering was negligible \cite{B053559}.
+The background subtracted data were normalized to represent the differential scattering cross-section $S(\bf{q},\omega)$ by comparing to energy integrated acoustic phonon data, as shown in Fig.~2.
+The integrated magnetic scattering intensity is conserved to within error, consistent with an accurate measurement of field effects from $H=0$ to 14~T. A spectrum that is symmetric about the central peak and consists of three lorentzians is fitted to the data at 14~T, as shown by the solid lines in Fig.~2.

+The zero field peak is considerably broader than the energy resolution of the cold neutron spectrometer as found previously \cite{B053559}.
+This may be caused by a finite lifetime of the resonant spin fluctuations, imperfect Fermi surface nesting, or broadening due to disorder on the Se/Te site.
+The narrower peak width at high field (see Fig.~1) suggests another possibility where the zero field resonance encompasses overlapping anisotropy shifted components that resolve in a field.
 In fitting to lower field data, we forced equal peak widths, intensity, and symmetric splitting around the central peak, as indicated by the 14 T data.
-The inset to Fig.\ 2 shows the fitted positions of spectral maxima versus field thus extracted from constant $\bf Q$ scans at several fields.
-To within error, the central peak position is independent of field while the upper and lower peak positions can be described by the following expression: $\hbar\omega=\hbar\Omega_0\pm \sqrt{\delta^2+(g\mu_B B)^2}$ where $g=2.5(4)$ and anisotropy $\delta=1.2(4)$~meV.
+Fig.\ 3 shows the fitted positions of spectral maxima versus field thus extracted from constant-$\bf q$ scans at several fields.
+To within error, the central peak position is independent of field, while the upper and lower peak positions can be described by

+where $g=2.5(4)$ and anisotropy $\delta=1.2(4)$~meV.
+Consistent with Eq.~(1), previous experiments at 7 T could not yield a peak profile substantially different from that at zero field \cite{B053559,JSWen}.